 - Completed application form.

 - Payment for charges.

 - Drawings – Plans, sections, notes and construction details.

 The body carrying out building control should be contacted for guidance on their requirements, your responsibilities and the applicable charges.

-If you are using Local Authority Building Control, the charges can vary from area to area but you could currently expect to pay around £150 - £200 for plan approval and £400 for stage inspections.
-Again, check with your local authority to find out the charges in yours.
+If you are using Local Authority Building Control, the charges can vary from area to area.
+Get in touch with your local authority to find out the charges in yours.

 You should hear from LA Building Control within five weeks of your submission and will either receive a notice of approval, approval with conditions or a refusal (If there is an issue, they will probably contact you to make amendments or provide more information).
 If you do receive a refusal the notice will contain reasons for the decision.

 Although it is best to wait for the approval of your building regulation submission you are allowed to start work on site as long as you give building control the correct notice and request the necessary inspections.

 The approval notice is valid for three years.